35up/js-sdk/packages/base/README.md

   };
 ```

+## Exceptions

+In case there is an issue while executing any of the methods the exception is
+going to be thrown.
+In effect the promise returned by the method will be
+rejected.
+In addition to the default js errors, the following can be thrown
+(in case you want to handle them separately):
+- `BadParamsError`: in case provided input does not match the expected one
+- `ValidationError`: in case the response data is corrupted

 ## Requirements

 SDK library uses following javascript API and features, please make sure you have them polyfilled if you support older browsers: